conduitio-labs/conduit-connector-mysql/README.md

           # Type: int
           # Required: no
           snapshot.fetchSize: "10000"
+          # Same as Tables, but it applies to the snapshot process.
+When
+          # defined, it overrides the Tables parameter for snapshotting.
+          # Type: string
+          # Required: no
+          snapshot.tables: ""
           # Allows a snapshot of a table with neither a primary key nor a
           # defined sorting column.
 The opencdc.Position won't record the last
           # record read from a table.